bitmand/utterson/README.md

 Visit http://127.0.0.1:9292/ in your browser and you should see an empty list of Jekyll sites.

-Either create a new one with the `Create Site` button or copy/symlink an existing Jekyll site in the `sites/` directory:
+Either create a new one or copy/symlink an existing Jekyll site in the `sites/` directory:

     cd sites/
     ln -s ~/path/to/your/jekyll-site jekyll-site